 Today, the many descendants of Bo Hengy, down to the sixth generation, continue to follow his example by contributing fully to the growth and development of Harbour Island and The Bahamas.

-that the legend of Bo Hengy lives on, forever interwoven into the fabric of The Bahamas’ historical and cultural experience.
+In naming this vessel in his honour, Bahamas Fast Ferries ensures that the legend of Bo Hengy lives on, forever interwoven into the fabric of The Bahamas’ historical and cultural experience.